frisokaiyu/2017S2final-review-notes/5216-mobile-computing-review-notes.md

 * [10.2 Key issues in tutorial](#10.2)

 - These notes are going to be used as materials to prepare final test.
-- Every week, finish one weeklky note;
+- Finish one by one week.

 <h2 id="0">0 Contents</h2>